impusehgal/landlord-project/README.md

-# Analysis of TK data set — MM/YYYY to MM/YYYY
+# Analysis of rent-stabilized buildings with highest cap rates — 2020 to 2022

-This repository contains data, analytic code, and findings that support portions of the article, “[TKTKTKTK](https://www.google.com),” published Month Date, Year.
-Please read that article, which contains important context and details, before proceeding.
+This repository contains data, analytic code, and findings on the capitalization rates of buildings across New York City.
+This is an important metric that is used to ascertain how much money a building is generating, and is used as a proxy for the riskiness of a real estate investment.

 ## Data